Soloman Seal - Blooming Age Plants

 - The disporum fiary bell or soloman seal plants are a grouping of woodland flowers usually referred to as fairy bells.

 Soloman Seal - Polygonatum.
-The Soloman Seal plant is a perennial, edible, flowering plant that is often grown in the heavy shade of rocky gardens, woodland areas, and slopes throughout Europe and Asia.
+The Soloman Seal plant is a perennial, edible, flowering plant that is often grown in the dense shade of rocky gardens, woodland areas, and slopes throughout Europe and Asia.
 They are typically between 2 to 3 feet in length, and their Hardiness Zones range from 3 to 8.

 When Soloman Seal blossom in the Springtime, they will bloom white flowers which produce red or blackberries.
 These berries are often used as herbal teas or supplements.
 The stems of these plants can sometimes be consumed as well similar to Asparagus.
 Soloman Seal plants are low maintenance and can tolerate both wet and dry soil.
 Soloman Seal is a Woodland Plant

 Soloman Seal is a gorgeous plant when in bloom.
 These would look great in flower gardens and also in natural areas around a home or business.
-This plant will have small clusters of white blooms and will show up in April through May.
+This plant will have small clusters of white blossoms and will show up in April through May.
 Soloman Seal is also a great addition to an area that has ferns growing.

 Solomons seal has been used for centuries for the treatment of lung inflammation.
 It was also used to calm inflammation.
 Solomons Seal can also be applied to open wounds like burns and boils to aid the healing process.
 Solomons Seal has small non-showy flowers in the springtime.
 Solomon Seal attracts many hummingbirds who enjoy the nectar of the flowers.
 Solomons Seal is mostly disease and pest free.
 Soloman Seal is a native to the Eastern United States.

 Soloman Seal is seen growing in woodland areas through the Eastern part of the United States.
 Soloman Seal loves moist soils and will do great in well-drained soils also.
-Soloman Seal is a great way to attract butterflies to a garden or lawn because they love the beautiful white flowers that it will produce during April and May.
+Soloman Seal is a great way to attract butterflies to a garden or lawn because they like the beautiful white flowers that it will produce during April and May.